starius/ScPrime/changelog/v1.4.9/other/4025-siac-test-structure.md

-- Update skykey siac functions to accept httpClient and remove global httpClient reference from siac testing
+- Update skykey spc functions to accept httpClient and remove global httpClient reference from spc testing